*SOLD OUT – Visit SHOP for other current release availability

 In 1936, San Francisco’s Schwabacher family purchased Klein’s Mira Valle property, re-naming it “Jimsomare,” for James (father and son), Sophie (wife and mother), and Marie Louise (daughter).
 In 1966, vineyard manager Elmano Homem pruned the long-neglected vines, and brought the vineyard back to life.
 Ridge first harvested the zinfandel in 1968.
 In the 1970s and 80s we shared in replanting the cabernet vineyards adding some chardonnay acreage as well and took over the farming of the ranch in 1996 as part of our Monte Bello Estate.
 We now refer to it by its original owner’s name as the Klein Ranch.
 (1400’ – 2000’).

-All estate grown Monte Bello Vineyard grapes, hand harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (25ppm at crush, 193ppm over the course of aging); pad filtered at bottling.
+Sustainably farmed, hand-harvested estate-grown Monte Bello vineyard grapes; wholecluster pressed; fermented on the native yeasts; full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35ppm at crush, 110 ppm during barrel aging).
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker